tdc77/ALLEN-BRADLEY-PLC-TO-EXCEL/README.md

-You can now select graph to graph out points you want.
+You can now select graph to graph out points you want from the column data you selected.

 ![graph](https://github.com/user-attachments/assets/e457398d-7b88-4ae7-b527-318d8eca5fec)